 The roof system on your house is a “mission critical” component and by far the most important system for ensuring longevity of the home.
 When I speak “roof” what I am referring to is the entire roof system, roof material, flashing, gutters and downspouts.
 The purpose of the roof system is to not only shed water but to protect the rest of the home from the effects of sun, wind and rain.
 The system components must all work together to achieve this goal:

 - Roofing material is the finished, exposed water, wind and sun resistant surface material on top of the house.

-- Gutters collect rain water at the lower edges of the roof surfaces and are (or should be) sloped to direct this water to the downspouts.
+- Gutters collect rain water at the lower edge of the roof surfaces and drain to the downspouts.

 - Flashing is the underlying material directly beneath the roof that further waterproofs, especially at junctions, joints and terminations of the roofing.